Prelude and Chapter 1

 Generally, each was trying to overpower the other and rout their soldiers from the city.
-Adir did not approve of her reckless experimentation, which often resulted in burned down buildings in the poorer districts, and she, in turn, did not approve of his safer but more socially uncouth necromantic rituals.
+Adir didn’t approve of her reckless experimentation, which often resulted in burned down buildings in the poorer districts, and she in turn didn’t approve of his safer but more socially uncouth necromantic rituals.
 Neither was in particularly good standing with the people, so Ahriman had allowed their (mostly) bloodless feud.

 “Took something?”
 Adir asked, perplexed, “Could you be specific?”

 “You know damned well!” she snapped, earning more stares.
 Her temper was well renowned, even among wizards.

 “No, I don’t...” he persisted, all innocence, “I heard Amon lost his sword.
 I will guess then that you lost something too?
 Something important?”